gromnitsky/gerald-of-wales__the-conquest-of-ireland/src/main.md

 laid violent hands on the trees planted by the hands of the saints in old times round the cemetery at Finglass, and were carried off by a new sort of pestilence, as I have related in my Topography.[^64]

-## Chapter XXXIII: The synod of Cashel.
+## Chapter XXXIII: The synod of Cashel

 The king having now silenced all opposition by his presence, and the island enjoying peace and tranquillity, he was the more inflamed with zeal to advance the honour of the church of God and the